-Int tern N Name: Acad emic Year:
+Int ern Name: Academic Year:

-I. R p ii Goal Selection (completed by the in Reflect on your development of know professional skills you would like to full internship, given what you know about that describe the knowledge and skills rledge and professional solutions and professional solutions.
-Also contains the populations served nsider what may o or may not be reasona provided by your inte ble to accomplish during
+I. Reflect or profession internship nal skills you would like to f vledge and professional suffers that the develop.
+Also count the populations served nsider what I and the se may or may not be reason rvices provided by your in d consider the knowledge and nable to accomplish during nternship site(s).
+List 3-5 goals

-1 • •

 2

 3

 4

 5

 II.
-Clinical Site Information Provide the name and point-of-contact Clinical Site Name et information for each cl Contact Person e.
-Phone Number Email Address
+II.
+Clinical Site Information Provide the name and point-of-contact information for each clinical training site.

-1
+Cl inical Site Name Contact Person and Title Phone Number Email Address

+·

 III.
-Activity Planning (completed collaboratively)
+Activity Planning (completed collaboratively with intern, all supervisors, and Director of Training)

 APA requires that internship be organized and sequential training experiences that occur in a health service setting.
 Therefore, interns must have the opportunity for experience in the areas listed below.
 With the intern's goals, available experiences, and the needs of the site(s), summarize the type and range of activities that will be completed in each competency area.
-Keep in mind that at least 25% of the intern's total time must be devoted to direct contact with clients or consultees, and approximately 10% should be spent in supervision.
+Keep in mind that at least 25% of the intern's total time must be devoted to direct contact with clients or consultees, and at least 10% should be spent in supervision.

-Professional Summary of Planned Activities Site(s) Approx. % Exposure to Competency Summary of Franceu Activities Site(s) Total Time Diverse
+Professional Summary of Planned Activities Site(s) Approx. % Competency Summary of France Activities Site(s) Total Time

-Populations?
-Y/N

-Direct Service Don nains
+Direct Service Domain ıs -

 Assessment

 Intervention

 Consultation/

 Interdisciplinary

 Services

-Indirect Profession nal Practice Domains
+Indirect Professional Practice Domains

 Receiving

 Supervision

 Providing

 Supervision

 Research

-Law & Ethics

 Professional

-Development
+Development/

+Didactic Experiences